KxSystems/docs/docs/wp/parse-trees.md

 ---
 title: Parse trees and functional forms – White Paper – code.kx.com
 description: How to understand parse trees and use functional forms in q queries; how to convert qSQL expressions to functional form.
-author: Peter Storeng
+author: Peter Storeng and Stephen Taylor
-keywords: functional, kdb+, parse, parse tree, q, qSQL, query
+keywords: functional, kdb+, parse, parse tree, q, qSQL, query, SQL
 ---
 # Parse trees and functional forms